Mayank-Prakash-Sharma18/math-english/content/english-advanced/voice/transforming-imperative-sentences.md

 weight: 9
 ---

-In imperative sentences subject ‘you’ is hidden.
+Imperative sentences are used to give orders, request, or advice.
+In such sentences subject ‘you’ is hidden.

+All the imperative sentences start either with the main verb, or the word 'you'.
+For example:<br>
+Show it. (show - main verb; it - object) <br>
+It basically means - You show it.

 There are three categories of imperative sentences from active-passive perspective: